wacncontent/CustomizeTool/output/articles/service-bus/service-bus-brokered-tutorial-rest.md

 1. For complete information about how to create a service namespace, see the topic [How To: Create or Modify a Service Bus Service Namespace](https://msdn.microsoft.com/zh-cn/library/azure/hh690931.aspx) in the [Managing Service Bus Service Namespaces](https://msdn.microsoft.com/zh-cn/library/azure/hh690928.aspx) section.

-1. In the main window of the Azure Management Portal, click the name of the namespace you created in the previous step.
+1. In the main window of the [Azure Management Portal][], click the name of the namespace you created in the previous step.

 1. Click the **Configure** tab.